Institute-for-Antagonistic-Poetics/The-New-Magical-Tables/README.md

-# The-New-Magical-Tables
+# New Magical Tables
-Tools and Data for new tables of correspondences.
+Tools and Data for new tables of correspondences also known as magician's tables.

+More coming soon.